mirandaluna/components-azure-mobile-services/GettingStarted.md

 ##Getting Started

+Mobile Services offers an easy way to store data in the cloud, authenticate users, and send push notifications.

 To use Mobile Services with your iOS app, you will need a Windows Azure account.
 If you already have an account, login to the [Windows Azure management portal](https://manage.windowsazure.com/).
 If you are new to Windows Azure, you can sign up for a 90-day free trial [here](https://www.windowsazure.com/en-us/pricing/free-trial/).

 To create a new Mobile Service after you've logged into the [management portal](https://manage.windowsazure.com/), select 'New' --> 'Compute' --> 'Mobile Service' --> 'Create.'